DaveBugg/Validony/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest an idea for Validony
-title: '[FEATURE] '
+title: "[FEATURE] "
-labels: 'enhancement'
+labels: enhancement
 assignees: ''

 ---